Kingsley Wood: Ministerial service

 As minister in charge of the General Post Office (GPO), Wood inherited an old-fashioned organisation, not equipped to meet the needs of the 1930s.
 In particular its management of the national telephone system, a GPO monopoly, was widely criticised.
 Wood considered reconstituting the whole of the GPO, changing it from a government department to what would later be called a quango, and he set up an independent committee to advise him on this.
 The committee recommended that the GPO should remain a department of state, but adopt a more commercial approach.

 Under Wood the GPO introduced reply paid arrangements for businesses, and set up a national teleprinter service.
 For the telephone service, still mostly dependent on manual operators, the GPO introduced a programme of building new automated exchanges.
 For the postal service, the GPO built up a large fleet of motor vehicles to speed delivery, with 3,000 vans and 1,200 motor-cycles.
 Wood was a strong believer in publicity; he set up an advertising campaign for the telephone system which dramatically increased the number of subscribers, and he established the GPO Film Unit which gained a high aesthetic reputation as well as raising the GPO's profile.
 Most importantly, Wood transformed the senior management of the GPO and negotiated a practical financial deal with HM Treasury.
 The civil service post of Secretary to the Post Office was replaced by a director general with an expert board of management.
 The old financial rules, by which all the GPO's surplus revenue was surrendered to the Treasury had long prevented reinvestment in the business; Wood negotiated a new arrangement under which the GPO would pay an agreed annual sum to the Treasury and keep the remainder of its revenue for investment.

 When MacDonald was succeeded as Prime Minister of the United Kingdom by Baldwin in 1935, Wood was appointed Minister of Health.
 Despite its title, the Ministry was at that time at least as concerned with housing as with health.
 Under Wood, his biographer G. C. Peden writes, "the slum clearance programme was pursued with energy, and overcrowding was greatly reduced.
 There was also a marked improvement in maternal mortality, mainly due to the discovery of antibiotics able to counteract septicaemia, but also because a full-time, salaried midwifery service was created under the Midwives Act of 1936."
-Jenkins comments that the housing boom of the 1930s was one of the two main contributories to such economic recovery as there was after the Great Depression.
+Jenkins comments that the housing boom of the 1930s was one of the two main contributors to such economic recovery as there was after the Great Depression.